alicein1derland/profile/README.md

 ## Key Projects

 ### [Education Analytics Dashboard](https://github.com/alicein1derland/education-analytics-dashboard)
-An interactive dashboard that analyzes student performance trends and identifies at-risk groups.
-This project showcases how my background in education and passion for data science come together to create tools that drive actionable insights.
+This is an interactive dashboard that analyzes student performance trends and identifies at-risk groups that I'm working on.
+This project will be showcasing how my background in education and passion for data science come together to create tools that can drive actionable insights supporting all stakeholders.

 ### [Portfolio](https://github.com/alicein1derland/portfolio)
 This repository is an evolving chronicle of my journey into data science.
 Here, I experiment with new tools, document my learnings, and build projects that highlight my growth in technology and analytics.